Giggs (rapper)

-Nathaniel Thompson (born 11 May 1983), better known professionally as Giggs, is a British rapper and songwriter from Peckham, London.
+Nathaniel Thompson (born 11 May 1981), better known professionally as Giggs, is a British rapper and songwriter from Peckham, London.
 He released his debut studio album Walk in da Park in 2008 and released a follow-up album Let Em Ave It the following year.

 Giggs released his third studio album When Will It Stop in October 2013.
 In 2016, Giggs released his fourth album Landlord, which entered and peaked at number 2 on the UK Albums Chart – becoming the highest-charting album of his career.

 His mixtape Wamp 2 Dem was released in 2017 and also debuted at No. 2.
 His latest album Now or Never was released in 2020.
 Giggs is also the frontman and founder of record label and rap collective SN1 (Spare No 1), which includes Gunna Dee, Joe Grind, Kyze and Tiny Boost.

 While sometimes referred to as a grime MC, Giggs has repeatedly stated the music he makes is not grime, but rather falls under the UK rap umbrella.

+Personal life

+Growing up as a teenager, Giggs was a DJ in Peckham, predominantly playing reggae, ragga and dancehall.
+He also had his own pirate radio station called "Spare No One FM".

+Giggs is a father; his oldest son raps under the stage name ML and has collaborated with him on multiple songs including the "Own Motion" remix in 2025.
+He has several children with autism, whose experiences led him to discover his own late diagnosis, and in 2025 he spoke on Newsnight about the difficulties he has faced in securing Education, Health and Care Plans for his younger children.

 Music career

-Pre-career

-Raised by Caribbean parents, Giggs was a DJ in Peckham, predominantly playing reggae, ragga and Dancehall.
-He also had his own radio station called "Spare No One FM".

-2005–08: Career beginnings and Walk in da Park
+2005–2008: Career beginnings and Walk in da Park

 Giggs' stage name is derived from his childhood nickname of Giggler, and on some of his earliest releases he was also credited as Gig.
 After deciding to pursue a music career, he released numerous mixtapes including Hollowman Meets Blade which featured Blade Brown, Welcome to Boomzville, Best of Giggs 1 and 2 and 3 and Ard Bodied, which featured Dubz.
 His mixtapes have supposedly sold more than 10,000 units.
 This success helped his popularity expand outside London.

 In 2007, Giggs released the track "Talkin' da Hardest", which featured Giggs rapping over the instrumental of Stat Quo's song "Here We Go" originally produced by Dr. Dre.
-"Talkin’ da Hardest" was later certified silver after it was officially released.
+"Talkin' da Hardest" was later certified silver after it was officially released.
 In 2008 he released his debut album Walk in da Park independently.
 This album helped Giggs' popularity expand outside London and in 2008 he was nominated for the BET Awards in the US for Best Hip-Hop Act: UK.
 Giggs won the award beating out more established acts at the time.